 Remember, selling a house with a failed septic system can be challenging but not impossible.
 And the most important home repairs, including the septic system, can be handled with the right strategy, support, and patience.

-Cash buyers, like Cash home buyers in NYC, are also a viable option as they purchase properties in their current condition, simplifying the process for you.
+Cash buyers, like Cash home buyers in New York, are also a viable option as they purchase properties in their current condition, simplifying the process for you.
 Be prepared for negotiations around your sale price, considering the replacement or repair costs.
 An escrow account can provide security for both parties if you address the septic system issues post-sale.